EndPointCorp/end-point-blog/2011/02/21/managing-perl-environments-with.html.md

 GNU General Public License, which may be found in the Perl 5 source kit.

-Complete documentation for Perl, including FAQ lists, should be found on this system using "man perl" or "perldoc perl".
+Complete documentation for Perl, including FAQ lists, should be found on this system using “man perl” or “perldoc perl”.
 If you have access to the Internet, point your browser at http://www.perl.org/, the Perl Home Page.
 ```